aduffy70/gbs-tools/README.txt

 makerandom12mers.py - Generates a dummy fasta file of random 12bp sequences.
 Useful for
-                      checking whether my pipeline is returning better results than are expected just by chance in a large dataset.
+                      checking whether my pipeline is returning better results than are expected just by chance in a large dataset. collapsebarcodes.py - Removes a single nucleotide from the end of a set of 12mer (or whatever-mer) sequences to see how the list of unique sequences collapses.
+Didn't end up being useful.